CoderVaibhavS/Hospital-Management-System/README.md

 Note: Steps 5 and 7 should be done in separate terminal window simultaneously.

-In your browser, open the url: http://localhost:8081 If it shows an error, run the following query in MySQL: ALTER USER 'user'@'localhost' IDENTIFIED WITH BY 'password'; and do npm start in the Backend directory again.
+In your browser, open the url: http://localhost:8081 If it shows an error, run the following query in MySQL: ALTER USER 'user'@'localhost' IDENTIFIED BY 'password'; and do npm start in the Backend directory again.
 The app is now hosted at localhost:8081

 Finally, open the url generated in the 5th step in your browser.